countvajhula/mindstream/README.rst

 Customization
 =============

+As each Mindstream session uses a specific major mode, it inherits all of the customizations you already have (and any that you decide to add) for that mode.
+There is typically nothing special you need to do beyond this for Mindstream to work seamlessly with all of your workflows when using these modes.

-Mindstream is a general tool that can be customized for each major mode as you see fit.
-For instance, one common workflow is to use it as a freewrite buffer with Racket Mode.
-Racket Mode users often like to have a dedicated REPL to view the output of code they write in a particular buffer, instead of reusing a REPL shared across all buffers.
-If this is a workflow you'd like, put this in your config (e.g. in `:config`):
+For instance, one common use of Mindstream is as a scratch buffer with Racket Mode.
+Racket Mode users sometimes `like to have a dedicated REPL <https://racket-mode.com/#Edit-buffers-and-REPL-buffers>`__ to view the output of code they write in a particular buffer, instead of reusing a REPL shared across all buffers.
+If you're a Racket Mode user, whatever customization you've chosen here would apply to Mindstream session buffers just as they would any buffer, and your Racket Mode sessions may or may not have a dedicated REPL depending on how you've customized this for Racket Mode generally.

+But if you happen to want to use a different customization for Mindstream session buffers in a certain major mode than you prefer generally for that major mode, advising the ``mindstream-start-session`` function could be one way to achieve that.
+For instance, for the customization we have been talking about:

 .. code-block:: elisp